-Most sale of business contracts will include a restraint of trade clause designed to protect the purchaser by preventing the vendor from opening up a competing business nearby.
-As a purchaser or a vendor, it is important to know what kind of restraint is suitable for the type of business the vendor is selling and will depend on factors, such as:
+Most sale of business contracts will include a restraint of trade clause.
+This clause designs to protect the purchaser by preventing the vendor from opening up a competing business nearby.
+As a purchaser or a vendor, it is important to know what kind of restraint is suitable for the type of business is being sold and will depend on various factors.
+This article examines:

 Drafting a Restraint of Trade Clause

-The standard form contracts in NSW, QLD and Victoria include a general restraint of trade clause that applies to a range of circumstances and industries.
+Standard contracts in New South Wales (NSW), Queensland (QLD) and Victoria (VIC) include a general restraint of trade clause that will apply to a range of circumstances.
 The restraint clause prevents the vendor, for a specified period or geographic area, working for another business similar to the one they are selling.
 The phrasing of the clause will differ depending on which state or territory you live in.

 Courts interpret restraint of trade clauses depending on the facts of each case and prior determinations for similar businesses at the time.